Shelbina, Missouri

-Shelbina /ʃɛlˈbaɪnə/ is a city in southern Shelby County, Missouri, United States.
+Shelbina (/ʃɛlˈbaɪnə/ shel-BY-nə) is a city in southern Shelby County, Missouri, United States.
 The population was 1,613 at the 2020 census.

 History

 Shelbina was platted in 1857 when the railroad was extended to that point.
 The name "Shelbina" is derived from Shelby County.
 A post office called Shelbina has been in operation since 1858.

 The Benjamin House was listed on the National Register of Historic Places in 1972.